swt30/thesis/chapters/05-migration/05-migration.md

 } $$ \Delta T \approx {-\Delta H \over C_\mathrm{P}.} $${#eq:latent-heat-phase-transition}
 But it is better to know the entropy directly as it can be used to calculate a more accurate deflection in both temperature and pressure, known as the Verhoogen effect [@Bina1998, @Verhoogen1965].

-Finally, phase boundaries may also affect convection.
-As a rule, exothermic phase transitions amplify convection and endothermic ones suppress it. ...
+In summary, phase transitions cause a discontinuity and/or deflection of the adiabat into the planet, and this effect can only be correctly characterised with knowledge of latent heat or entropy across the phase boundary in question.

 ### My treatment of the adiabat

-From the above section, it should be clear that a complete treatment of the adiabat across water phase changes requires one of two things.
+From the above section, a complete treatment of the adiabat across water phase changes requires one of two things.
 Either we need the latent heat of transition between the two phases, or we need the specific entropy on either side of the phase boundary.
-Furthermore, these measurements need to be complete and continuous in P--T space to allow for any potential adiabat to be calculated without breaking the numerical solver.
+Furthermore, these measurements need to be complete and continuous in P--T space to allow for any potential adiabat to be calculated for any potential path.

 However, neither of these pieces of information are available across the range of temperatures and pressures seen in my planetary models.
 Even recent state-of-the-art equations of state do not treat entropy in a fully consistent way between phases,^[For example, @Mazevet2018 produced a comprehensive water equation of state that includes specific entropy within each phase.
 Yet they acknowledge in that paper that an adiabat calculated with their EOS is only valid within a single phase because the entropy measures are only consistent within phases and not between them.] and the data sources I drew my equation of state from in @sec:an-improved-water-equation-of-state did not provide this information.